→ Register a new YPC Here!

 Student Leaders take on the central leadership responsibilities for their YPC.
 They challenge, organize, guide, and support peers in their club.
 This includes organizing and facilitating weekly club meetings; supporting club members in researching violence and inequalities locally and abroad; helping members choose a problem they would like to address; planning how they will do so and then organizing these projects.
 YP helps train and mentor students grow in their leadership skills and provides resources to get started.

 YPC Mentors do not lead the YPC but rather support students as they grow their leadership skills and embrace their roles as young change-agents, reconcilers, and peacebuilders.
 They provide supervision and logistical support of regular club activities and provide coaching and links to potential partners, information, and other resources.
 YPC Mentors should be 13 years or older.

-→ Register to be a YPC Mentor Here!
+→ Apply to be a YPC Mentor Here!

 How Do I Start a YPC?